Shop by Category

 As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen.

-First, you want to include healthy fats and performance fats in your diet to support overall hormone health, such as olive oil, avocados, fatty fish, coconut milk, coconut oil, ghee and grass-fed butter.
+You want to include healthy fats and performance fats in your diet to support overall hormone health, such as olive oil, avocados, fatty fish, coconut milk, coconut oil, ghee and grass-fed butter.
 It’s important to include such fats at meal times to help support the proper function and release of hormones and help you feel satisfied.

 Third, carbohydrates have a role to play, in particular supporting normal blood sugar levels already in the healthy range and cortisol levels.
 Fiber-rich carbohydrates — like whole fruits and vegetables, legumes, whole grains and seeds — are good choices because they don’t convert to sugar in the blood very easily.
 Fiber also helps to regulate levels of estrogen, progesterone and testosterone.